keebio/iris-case/README.md

 - Middle layer (Optional)
 - Top rim or Top shell (Optional)

-### Compatibility info for Rev. 2 and Rev. 3/4
-The following pieces are the same for Rev. 2 and 3/4 and have been placed in the top-level directory:

-- Switch plate
-- Top rim
-- Top shell

-Rev. 3 and Rev. 4 use the same parts, as they both have the same dimensions.

-The following pieces are different between revisions and have their on directories ([rev2-only](rev2-only/) and [rev3-and-rev4](rev3-and-rev4/)):
-- Middle layer
-- Bottom plate
+### Case/Plate Versions

+Before the release of the Iris Rev. 5 PCBs, the case parts for Rev. 3 & 4 used the same parts.
+However, with the release of Rev. 5 and 6 PCBs, the screw holes needed to be relocated to accomodate the wider USB-C port used for interconnect.
+Therefore, new case parts needed to be made to support the newer PCBs.

+The newer case parts are called [Phoenix Edition (PE)](phoenix-edition-PE/), while the older Iris parts are now called [Legacy Edition (LE)](legacy-edition-LE).

+Phoenix Edition parts and Legacy Edition parts are not compatible with each other due to the different placement of screw holes.

+PE parts are compatible with Rev. 3 through 6 PCBs.

+LE parts are compatible with Rev. 3 & 4 PCBs.

-See additional info about Rev. 3 & 4 files in its [README](rev3-and-rev4/README.md).
+See additional info about Legacy Edition files in its [README](legacy-edition-LE/README.md).

 Iris PE (Phoenix Edition) Parts
 -------------------------------

-With the release of Rev. 5 and 6 PCBs, the screw holes need to be relocated to accomodate the wider USB-C port used for interconnect.
-This means that these parts are not compatible with the older Iris parts (now called Legacy Edition (LE)).

 ### 3D-print STL files

 For the 3D-print STL files, there are two sets of files, ones for the top shell, and ones for the middle layer.
 For each of these sets, there are different files based on how thick your plates are.
 If you have the FR4 plates or Stainless steel plates, then use the files for 1.5mm plate.
 If you are using 3mm acrylic plates, then use the files for the 3mm plate.

 For the middle layer files for 1.5mm plates, there are two sets of files: one with a lip and one without a lip.
 The "lip" refers to the portion of the middle layer that extends past the standoffs and covers the sides of the 1.5mm plate, to hide the edges from view.
 The "No Lip" version may be more desirable for you to use if you are not using a top shell.

+If you are using the top shells, you will need to use longer M2 screws, as the top shell has been designed to be threaded into directly from underneath.
+For 1.5mm plates, you will need [18mm screws](https://keeb.io/products/m2-screws-and-standoffs), and for 3mm plates, you will need 22mm screws.

 Additional notes
 ----------------